AlexGalays/collection-js/README.md

 ### sameItems (that: Sequence): Boolean
 Checks whether the specified sequence contains the same items in the same order as this sequence.

+### removeItems (...items): Sequence
+Builds a new sequence where all ocurrences of the specified arguments have been removed.
+Example: `var sanitized = sequence.removeItems(null, undefined);`

 [Return to API](#api)